chathu5002/WP_OpenLiteSpeed/README.md

 ## Step 9: Enabling HTTPS at the frontend

-After obtaining valid SSL certificates, change the listener's port to 443.
+After obtaining valid SSL certificates, make the following two changes to the default listener address settings:
+- Replace the port 8088 with 443
+- Select Secure: Yes

 # CentOS